 |Attendance at the IKECA Annual Meeting or Fall Technical Seminar

 Note: Attendance is tracked – CEUs will be awarded based on registration payment and confirmed attendance records

 |Up to 2.0 CEUs|

-Acceptable organizations include: NADCA, ASHRAE, NAFA, NFPA, NAFED, RFMA, NASFM.
+Acceptable organizations include: NADCA, ASHRAE, NAFA, NFPA, NAFED, RFMA, NASFM, FFMIA.
 For all others, please contact IKECA to confirm eligibility.

 |Up to 1.0 CEUs|

 |Presenting at the IKECA Annual Meeting or Fall Technical Seminar OR other industry-related organization events||0.5 CEUs|

 |Submission of a technical article for the IKECA Journal||0.3 CEUs|